simonyangxs/rhetorical_citing/README.md

 Honglin Bao (Harvard Business School hbao@hbs.edu) and Misha Teplitskiy (University of Michigan tepl@umich.edu)

 This is the GitHub repository for our preprint "A simulation-based analysis of the impact of rhetorical citations in science".
 An earlier version of the paper is available here: https://arxiv.org/abs/2304.06190.
+Paper: https://www.nature.com/articles/s41467-023-44249-0

 We have implemented 6 models: